-"Any more?" she droned, picking up the pudding dish, and getting ready to clevay.
-Mr. Hoople shook his head, and, his alon divided off noisily toward the front room.
-Down the hall, Al slammed the front door 'nd him, and the second Mrs. Hoople dropped on a chair.
+"Any more?" she droned, picking up the pudding dish, and getting ready to clear away.
+Mr. Hoople shook his head, and his attention divided between a toothpick and the Reporter, clucked off noisily toward the front room.
+Down the hall, Al slammed the front door behind him, and the second Mrs. Hoople flopped over on a chair.

-"I wish I was dead," she earnestly, and with great simplicity.
-But a minute later, will reconquered; she dragged herself to her feet, and bore the dishes to the kitchen.
+"I wish I was dead," she said earnestly, and with great simplicity.
+But, some minutes later, will reconquered; she dragged herself to her feet, and bore the dishes to the kitchen.
 "Coney Island!" she murmured.

-"In the room of the shoe concern absorbed himself with the twin necessities of book and paper.
-In the kitchen the second Mrs. Hoople gulped once, and then wiped her face on a fish towel.
+In the front room the bookkeeper of the shoe concern still absorbed himself with the twin necessities of toothpick and paper.
+In the kitchen the second Mrs. Hoople gulped once, and then wiped her face on the dish towel.

-Some time later Mr. Hoople ed up from the "Reporter" to find his wife only staring at him, but otherwise idly liseng.
-"Well, now," he inquired, his eyes wandering questioningly toward the pile of unfinished pasard hearts.
-"I wonder," she proposed unemotly.
-"I wonder how the lights'd look it Coney-night, and if there's the same old music thei wonder now.
-Father and I used to tance, it only cost a nickel for a waltz."
+Some time later Mr. Hoople looked up from the "Reporter" to find his wife not only staring at him, but otherwise idly disengaged.
+"Well, now?" he inquired.
+His eyes wandered questioningly toward the pile of unfineded, baseboard hem.
+"I wonder," she pronounced unemotionally.
+"I wonder how the lights'd look at Coney to-night, and if there's the same old music there-I wonder now.
+Father and I used to dance, and it only cost a nickel for a waltz."

 "Did you?" answered Mr. Hoople, idly turning a page of his paper.
-There was nothing almost indulgent in his tone, kindly, contending, whimsical.
-"Well, I guess you fathet you all kinds of dances before he come to shayou."
+There was something almost indulgent in his tone, kindly, condescending, whimsical.
+"Well, I guess your father led you all kinds of dances before he come to shake you."

-Mrs. Hoople blinked suddenly; was as if the light hurt her red-rimmed, over eyes.
-"Anyways, he took me to Coney," she stammered incoherently, after a pause; "itonly coa quarter, too.
-A dime there and a dime back, a nickel if you will."
+Mrs. Hoople blinked suddenly.
+It was as if the light hurt her red-rimmed, overworked eyes.
+"Any-way, he took me to Coney," she muttered incoherently, after a pause: "it only costs a quarter, too.
+A dime there and a dime back, and a nickel if you dance."

-Mr. Hoople, after turning another page, looked at his wife benignly.
-If pitifully, he'd grown portly in these fourteen years.
-"Coney, Mena; you look fine, wouldn't you, get up and a dancing there in public?"
+Mr. Hoople, after turning another page, looked at his wife benignly, if pityingly.
+He had grown portly in these fourteen years.
+"Now, come, Mena; you look fine, wouldn't you, getting up and a dancing queen in public?"

-Still indulgently, his eye traversed her face and figure, and then back to his pal.
-Otherwise, he might have seen the look that fived, a flush of responsive shame, a little spastic twitching of the lips, and after thalook, soming pendent tremulously on an eyelash and gazing as it fell.
-Shame, perhaps-aid yet the tels in their pity may have caught that somethin' it dropped, moment she tried to stifle it by hand, and, that failing, she thrust it beneath her pillow.
+Still indulgent, his eye traveled over her face and figure, and then back to his paper.
+Otherwise, he might have seen the look that followed, a flush of responsive shame, a little spasmotic twitching of the lips, and after that look, something pendent tremulously on an eyelash and glistening as it fell.
+Shame, perhaps-and yet the angels in their pity may have caught that something as it dropped, moment she tried to stifle it by hand, and, that failing, she thrust it beneath her pillow.
 There it still continued to vociferate; and then, arising with her accustomed groan, Mrs. Hoople took up the alarm clock and dropped it down the airshaft.
 It struck with a crash and became silent.
 Mrs. Hoople was fully aware of the consequences, but she climbed back into bed, and turned her face to the wall.

 It was Mr. Hoople's voice that broke in on her dream.
 "Now look a here!
-Is this any way to treat a man after he's given you a good-
+Is this any way to treat a man after he's given you a good-"